4Xplos1on/slovak-clickbait-detector/README.md

 # Slovak Clickbait Detector

-Binary classifier that detects clickbait in Slovak news headlines using a fine-tuned [SlovakBERT](https://huggingface.co/gerulata/slovakbert) model.
-Includes a FastAPI backend and a web demo.
+Classifies Slovak news headlines as clickbait or legitimate using a fine-tuned [SlovakBERT](https://huggingface.co/gerulata/slovakbert) model.
+The app runs on FastAPI with a simple web interface.

 ![App demo](screenshots/app_legit.png)

-## Why this exists
+## Why I built this

-There is no publicly available clickbait detection dataset for Slovak.
-This project creates one from scratch (447 manually reviewed headlines from 6 Slovak news sources) and fine-tunes SlovakBERT to classify headlines as legitimate news or clickbait.
+There is no public clickbait dataset for Slovak.
+I scraped 447 headlines from 6 Slovak news sites, manually reviewed every single one, and used them to fine-tune SlovakBERT for binary classification.

-This connects to broader work on disinformation detection in low-resource languages, an area actively researched at [KInIT](https://kinit.sk) (vera.ai, DisAI).
+Slovak is a low-resource language, so there is not much NLP work done for it compared to English.
+This project ties into work being done at [KInIT](https://kinit.sk) on disinformation detection (vera.ai, DisAI).

 ## Results